goldstrike77/ansible-role-linux-mysql/README.md

 Orchestrator is a MySQL topology manager and a failover solution, runs as a service and provides command line access, HTTP API and Web interface. used in production on many large MySQL installments.
 It allows for detecting, querying and refactoring complex replication topologies, and provides reliable failure detection and intelligent recovery and promotion.

+Group-based replication is a technique that can be used to implement fault-tolerant systems.
+The replication group is a set of servers that interact with each other through message passing.
+The communication layer provides a set of guarantees such as atomic message delivery and total ordering of messages.
+These are powerful primitives and abstractions that allow building more advanced database replication solutions.

 <p><img src="https://raw.githubusercontent.com/goldstrike77/docs/master/MySQL/orchestrator.png" /></p>

 ## Task Specifications
 - Installation type
   - Standalone.
   - Replication with orchestrator management.
+  - Group Replication.
 - Configuration
   - Buffer Pool Size, Connections, Character set and other general parameters.
   - Networking and Firewall.